Being a woman does not automatically make you a mother nor does it mean you automatically want to be one

 Being emotionally ready would mean you have spent your whole life working out the kinks and your trauma.
 And honestly, how many of us are doing that?
 And even if we did, some traumas erupt after being a parent, because kids will bring up ALL YOUR STUFF.

 And so in light of this, and again not that women need reasons, I can understand why this is not a road other women want to travel.
-Becoming a mother is a choice just like any other choice in life and it needs to stop being romanticised and made to seem like it is the only way to prove you are WOMAN!
+Becoming a mother is a choice just like any other choice in life and we need to stop romanticising it and made to seem like it is the only way to prove you are WOMAN!
 Like we even need to prove that?

 There is more to being a woman than babies